nimirz/ShapeAtlas/README.md

 - The residuals of the fit: `DeterministicAtlas__EstimatedParameters__Residuals.txt`
 - A series of 20 vtk files for each subject, progressing from the the template shape to the individual shape: `DeterministicAtlas_Flow_object_subject_samplename_0.vtk` ⮕ `DeterministicAtlas_Flow_object_subject_samplename_19.vtk`

-For a first look at how well the morphing worked, open up the vtk files from 0 to 19 for a subject in Paraview.
-Paraview usually automatically groups files in a series together, so jut press the 'play' button to watch the morphing progress.
+For a first look at how well the morphing worked, open up the *.vtk* files from 0 to 19 for a subject in Paraview.
+Paraview usually automatically groups files in a series together, so just press the 'play' button to watch the morphing progress.

 Alternatively, you can look at the final morphing shape for each sample (file ending in 19) and see how well that fits to the real data.
 After seeing how well the model performed, adjust your parameters (starting with kernel width) to try and get better results.